lohedges/sbt/README.md

 114600 events per second, i.e. 114.6kHz.
 (Note that this timing does not account for data transfer from the host to IPU exchange and back.)

-contrast, the CPU implementation of the Search by Triplet algorithm within Allen can run at 3.4kHz on an Intel Xeon Silver 4215R (3.20GHz).
+In contrast, the CPU implementation of the Search by Triplet algorithm within Allen can run at 3.4kHz on an Intel Xeon Silver 4215R (3.20GHz).
 The beefiest GPU currently used for Allen throughput measurements is the NVIDIA GeForce RTX 3090, which has an approximate throughput of 230kHz for the _entire_